sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Overview

 There are commonly two implementations to support distributed training.
 One is allreduce, the other is parameter server.
 Sometimes, the model size is out of the memory of a computer.
 For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
 In this scenario, parameter server would be more suitable.
 The parameters of a model will be sharded among several nodes, which are call PS(parameter server) nodes.
 Since we use a distributed PS, the network bandwidth and CPU resources are increased.
-Thus, the communication between workers and PS, and the optimization in PS will also be speed up.
+Thus, the communication load between workers and PS, and the optimization load in PS will also be balanced.

 In addition, we want to launch machine learning jobs in a Kubernetes supported cluster.
-The pods in k8s is scheduled with priority, and could be preempted all the time.
-And hardware failure problem is also nonnegligible in a large scale distributed system.
+The pods in k8s is scheduled with priority, and could be preempted at any time.
+Besides, hardware failure problem is also nonnegligible in a large scale distributed system.
 Thus, the distributed PS have to support fault-torenlence feature.

 In conclusion, a parameter server with scalability and fault-tolerance is highly needed.